 - Washing Stronger Fabrics - You can clean some of the more durable fabrics better when you use warm or hot water.
 That includes nylon, spandex, rayon, and polyester.

-- Sanitizing Used Fabrics - Most microorganisms can survive the cold-cycle water temperature, so it’s best to use warm or hot water when you need to sanitize your fabrics.
+- Sanitizing Used Fabrics - Most microorganisms can survive the cold washing water temperature, so it’s best to use warm or hot water when you need to sanitize your fabrics.
 A great example is when you or someone in your family is sick.
 The warm or hot water can help kill whatever germs or microbes are lurking in their beddings or clothes.

 - Cleaning Too Soiled Items - Water with a higher temperature can speed up chemical reactions, so when the detergent mixes with it, its cleaning power gets enhanced.
 Warm or hot water can also penetrate fibers faster and deeper than cold water.

-Cold Washing - Expert Tips
+Cold Washing Tips

 Definitely, the cold washing technique has its limitations.
-Still, when you can’t use warm or hot water, like when you need to wash too delicate fabrics or the label strictly states a low-temperature requirement, there is a workaround.
+Still, when you can’t use warm or hot water, like when you need to wash too delicate fabrics, or the label strictly states a low-temperature requirement, there is a workaround.

-Detergents were initially made to work with warm and hot water, but manufacturers started making varieties for cold washing.
+Detergents were initially made to work with warm and hot water, but manufacturers have now started making varieties for cold washing.

 Best Laundry Detergents for Cold Washing

 - Persil ProClean - The Persil ProClean is available in liquid and disc varieties, which are compatible with most washing machines.
 You can also select from different formulas, including Original, Intense Fresh, Odor Fighter, and Sensitive Skin for the liquid type.
 For the disc, you have the Original and the Stain Fighter.
-All of these can deeply clean your fabrics, but they are quite costlier than others and have a strong scent that might not appeal to everyone's preference.
+All of these can deeply clean your fabrics, but they are quite costly and have a strong scent that might not appeal to everyone's preference.

-- Tide Plus Bleach Powder Laundry Detergent - If a detergent with color-safe bleach is what you’re looking for, Tide manufactured a powder-based product for cold washing.
+- Tide Plus Bleach Powder Laundry Detergent - If a detergent with color-safe bleach is what you’re looking for, Tide manufactures a powder-based product for cold washing.
 It’s compatible with high-efficiency and traditional washers and effectively brightens colors, whitens whites, and removes stains.

 - Ecover Zero Laundry Detergent - If an eco-friendly, all-natural detergent is what you’re looking for, the Ecover Zero is an excellent choice.
 This biodegradable, hypoallergenic, and fragrance-free product contains mineral and plant-based ingredients.
 Although it doesn’t have optical brighteners and strong chemicals, it can work on light stains.
-For tougher stains, you can Ecover Zero in warm water.
+For tougher stains, you can use Ecover Zero in warm water.

 Pre-Rinse or Pre-Wash Your Fabric

-As mentioned, cold water isn’t as effective as warm or hot water in removing stubborn dirt, sweat, and odor.
+As mentioned, cold water washing isn’t as effective as warm or hot water in removing stubborn dirt, sweat, and odor.
 Thanks to the cold-water formulated detergents, you can now do so effectively.
 Still, it’s best to pre-rinse or pre-wash your fabrics to ensure you clean them well.

 Cold Washing - In Conclusion

 Cold washing is also an eco-friendly and energy-efficient method of laundering.
 In fact, the amount of power your washer’s motor uses when using a cold-water cycle is approximately 80% lower than what it uses when you use a warm or hot cycle.